Mar-Issah/URL-Shortener-Microservice-FCC/README.md

 # URL Shortener Microservice
-An FreeCodeCamp API Microservice project to demonstrate my skills in Node.js/ Express and MongoDb
+A FreeCodeCamp API and Microservices project to demonstrate my skills in Node.js/ Express and MongoDb

 ## About The Project